Kapil Muni Tiwary: Editor

 Tiwary was one of the editors of a bi-annual journal of social sciences and humanities, Explorations in 1987–88.
 His article, Caste-Conflict: A View from Bhojpur, was published in Volume I, No. I of Exploration in 1987.

-He also edited an anthology of English prose, Aspects of English prose: an anthology, with R.C.
+Tiwary also edited an anthology of English prose, Aspects of English prose: an anthology, with R.C.
 Prasad in 1986.

 Linguist

 His articles and books on various branches of linguists have been of special interest for the scholars in India and abroad.